-- 1. Use multiple sources.
-Do not quote lecture notes. - 2.
-You should have a combination of academic, peer reviewed books and journals as sources. - 3.
+1. Use multiple sources.

+2. You should have a combination of academic, peer reviewed books and journals as sources.
+1 Chicago Manual of Style, 13th ed.
+(Chicago: University of Chicago Press, 1982), 487. - 3.
 As a supplement only, you may use the Internet or conventional news sources (for example The Economist or the New York Times).
 They should not constitute the core of your research. - 4.
 Cite often.
 An overabundance of citations is always preferable to too few.
 Cite as if you want the reader to be able to easily refer to your sources when you refer to facts, quotations, and interpretations. - 5.
 If someone else says it, you must give credit to him or her.
 If you repeat the author verbatim, you must quote and cite the author.
 If you paraphrase his or her words, you must cite the author.
 Failure to do this is plagiarism.
 Once you think are done: